-HarvestPlus supports the National Institute of Agricultural Studies and Research (INERA) and the National Seed Service (SENASEM) to breed, test, and release varieties of vitamin A cassava developed through our partnership with the International Institute of Tropical Agriculture (IITA) and iron beans developed through the International Center for Tropical Agriculture (CIAT).
-Cassava is the most important staple food in the DRC, and beans are among the main staple food crops in the country.
+HarvestPlus supports the National Institute of Agricultural Studies and Research (INERA) and the National Seed Service (SENASEM) to breed, test, and release varieties of vitamin A cassava and maize developed through our partnership with the International Institute of Tropical Agriculture (IITA) and the International Maize and Wheat Improvement Center (CIMMYT) and iron beans developed through the International Center for Tropical Agriculture (CIAT).
+Cassava is the most important staple food in the DRC, maize is the second most important, and beans are among the main staple food crops in the country.

-Through public awareness campaigns, we leverage the power of mass media and local icons, including music stars, to educate Congolese on micronutrient deficiencies and the benefits of biofortified cassava and beans.
+Through public awareness campaigns, we leverage the power of mass media and local icons, including music stars, to educate Congolese on micronutrient deficiencies and the benefits of biofortified cassava, maize, and beans.
 Our advocacy seeks to strengthen national ownership of biofortification through effective integration into national nutrition and agricultural policies.

 “We are cultivating high-iron beans because they are high yielding, early maturing, good tasting, and more nutritious for children and women, in addition to helping us generate more income.”— Eugenie Bulambo, Woman farmer and leader of HarvestPlus local partner Grenier de Kabare